publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch100/schIV/ptA/m__us_usc_t7_s7253.md

         (1) __Use of informal rulemaking__

-            To implement the consolidation of Federal milk marketing orders and related reforms under subsection (a) of this section, the Secretary shall use the notice and comment procedures provided in [section 553 of title 5][/us/usc/t5/s553].
+            To implement the consolidation of Federal milk marketing orders and related reforms under subsection (a), the Secretary shall use the notice and comment procedures provided in [section 553 of title 5][/us/usc/t5/s553].

         (2) __Time limitations__

             (A) __Proposed amendments__

-                The Secretary shall announce the proposed amendments to be made under subsection (a) of this section not later than 2 years after April 4, 1996.
+                The Secretary shall announce the proposed amendments to be made under subsection (a) not later than 2 years after April 4, 1996.

             (B) __Final amendments__